-This year the NESP Climate Adaptation Initiative and AdaptNSW are partnering to deliver a unique, 2-day adaptation event in Sydney.
+In 2022, AdaptNSW and the NESP Climate Adaptation Initiative partnered to deliver a unique, 2-day adaptation event in Sydney.

 After something specific?

 The next round of the Climate Risk Ready accredited training in climate risk management, delivered by Western Sydney University, The College, will start on 13 October 2022.
 Enrollments close on 30 September.

 The latest IPCC report assesses global progress in climate change mitigation and highlights the sources of global emissions to help countries and states, including NSW, to identify the best opportunities to reduce emissions.